tinymce/tinymce-docs/plugins/annotations.md

 ```
 This will register an annotation with the name `alpha`.
 In our example, when a `alpha` is being added to the document, a span marker will be created with class `alpha` and a data attribute for the author.
 > Note: The data passed through here is the same as the data specified when calling the annotate API. `decorate` is used to turn the annotation data into a document object model (DOM) representation.
-The uid (unique identification) passed through to `decorate` is either the uid field in the data object (if it exists), or a randomly generated uid if it doesn't.
+The uid passed through to `decorate` is either the uid field in the data object (if it exists), or a randomly generated uid if it doesn't.
 Annotator will be responsible for putting the uid on the span.
 The user does not need to do that part.

 ### 3. Making the Plugin Available